cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 This project contains a step-by-step guide on how to spin up the Docker stack for the AI for Public Health project and instantiate all relevant data.
 It links to other projects and helper scripts where appropriate.

-Key sections:
+Section Overview:
 - [1.
 Prerequisites](#1-prerequisites): Preparations required before spinning up the use case stack
 - [2.
-Spinning up the Stack](#2-spinning-up-the-stack): How to spin up the core stack
+Spinning up the stack](#2-spinning-up-the-stack): How to spin up the core stack
 - [3.
 Data instantiation workflow](#3-data-instantiation-workflow): How to upload initial data sets and deploy all required agents.
 - [4.
 Visualisation](#4-visualisation): How to visualise instantiated cross-domain data via TWA tools
 - [Potential refinements/next steps](#potential-refinementsnext-steps): Potential refinements for future work